JamieChristensen/Spartan-Stealther-Demo-Project/README.md

-# QA student worker demo project repo
+# Spartan-Stealther-Demo
- A one-week project for a unity job-interview
+A one-week project made for a job-interview over the summer of 2020.